Savitri and Satyavan: Films and television

 Many films, centering on this story, were made after independence (especially in South India) and included: Telugu language film versions of the story in 1957, 1977 and 1981.
 Satyavan Savitri (1948), Mahasati Savitri (1955) by Ramnik Vaidya, Savitri (1961) by Phani Majumdar, Satyavan Savitri (1963) by Dinesh Rawal, Sati Savitri (1964) by Shantilal Soni, Sati Savitri (1965) by P. R. Kaundinya, Mahasati Savitri (1973) by Chandrakant, Sathyavaan Savithri (1977) by P. G. Viswambharan, Savithri (1978) by T. S. Ranga, Sati Savitri (1982) by Girish Manukant, Savitri (1983) by Murlidhar Kapdi, Maha Sati Savitri (1983) by Sona Mukherjee.

-The Tamil-language films Doctor Savithri (1955) and Roja (1992) are contemporary adaptations of the story of Savitri and Satyvan.
+The Tamil-language film Doctor Savithri (1955) is an adaptation of the story to then-contemporary times, making it about a doctor investigating a murder, after her husband was arrested for the crime.

+Another Tamil-language film adaptation of the story bringing it to contemporary times is Roja (1992).
+This is notable for making the story about a woman saving her husband from Kashmiri separatists, for being a commercial success not only in Tamil, but also in Hindi, Telugu, Malayalam, and Marathi, and for being nominated for Best Film at the 1993 Moscow International Film Festival.

 Savitri - EK Prem Kahani, an Indian television series which aired on Life OK in 2013 is a modern adaptation of the story.

-Savitri by Pavan Sadineni and Warrior Savitri (2016) by Param Gill are modern-day adaptations of the tale.
+Savitri by Pavan Sadineni and Waarrior Savitri (2016) by Param Gill are modern-day adaptations of the tale.
 The latter was controversial for its depiction of Savitri as a 21st-century woman.
+Reporter Jana Ritter noted that this outrage was stirred up by depicting Savitri in sexually charged scenes and sitting backless in Las Vegas.

-Satyawaan Savitri is a 2022 big budget Marathi TV series airing on Zee Marathi based on this story.
+Satyawaan Savitri was a 2022 big budget Marathi TV series airing on Zee Marathi based on this story.
+A failure, it was cancelled after one month and 48 episodes.